nvelopuk/LogicalExpressionBuilder/readme.md

 # LogicalExpressionBuilder
-- Is a tool for building logical expressions in a fluent way.
-It allows you to create complex logical expressions using a simple and intuitive point and click mechanism.
+- Is a tool for building logical expressions.
+Two components, a web UI and server side interpreter.
+- Can create and manage complex logical expressions using a simple and intuitive point and click mechanism.
-- Allow logic to be be exported to format that can then be evaluated by the logic engine, based on DataTable Column Expressions.
+- Export expressions to a format that can then be evaluated by the server side interpreter, current implementation transforms expressions to a format that can be evaluated by DataTable Column Expressions.
 - Logic can be re-loaded from storage and exported back to storage
-- Builder client is template based, allowing you to defined your own logical expressions
+- Builder web UI is template based, allowing you to defined your own logical expressions
-- Supports multiple logical expressions in a single builder
-- Supports multiple levels of logical expressions
+- Supports multiple levels of logical expression

 # Installation
 This is just a repo containing a demo website to run an example of the tool.
 Clone the repo and run it.